Single Transition Layer in Mass-Conserving Reaction-Diffusion Systems with Bistable Nonlinearity: Stability analysis of transition layer solutions

 as $\ep \to 0$.
 Thus, by \eqref{fa1} and \eqref{fa2}, we see that $\lambda^\ep$ satisfying $\lim_{\ep \to 0} \lambda^\ep = 0$ must satisfy $\mbox{\rm Re} \lambda^\ep < 0$ for sufficiently small $\ep$ if $J'(v^*) > 0$. \Qed

 \begin{remark} Notice that \eqref{cri} gives the characterization of an eigenvalue satisfying $\lim_{\ep \to 0} \lambda^\ep = 0$.
 This eigenvalue is called the {\it critical eigenvalue} which essentially determines the stability of $(u^\ep(x), v^\ep(x))$.
 Although our result suggests that the stationary solutions $(u^\ep(x), v^\ep(x))$ are unstable if $J'(v^*) < 0$, we cannot conclude that it is true because we have not yet proved the existence of the critical eigenvalue in $\Lambda_{\delta_1}$.
-In order to prove this existence, we must consider the solvability of \eqref{c11} with respect to $\psi^\ep$ when $\lambda^\ep = O(\ep)$ as $\ep \to 0$.
+To prove this existence, we must consider the solvability of \eqref{c11} with respect to $\psi^\ep$ when $\lambda^\ep = O(\ep)$ as $\ep \to 0$.
 In the case of reaction-diffusion systems of FitzHugh-Nagumo type studied by \cite{HS,NF}, such solvability problems can be solved by the Lax-Milgram theorem \cite{NS} which is the most powerful and standard tool for solving the linear elliptic PDEs.
-In contrast to their cases, to solve our problem by the Lax-Milgram theorem, we need additional assumptions concerning the convergence orders of \eqref{c6} and \eqref{c5} in $\ep$, respectively.
-However, such assumptions cannot be verified in many practical problems including those of \cite{MJE1, MJE2}. \end{remark}
+In contrast to their cases, to solve our problem by the Lax-Milgram theorem, we need the higher order terms of the convergence rates of \eqref{c6} and \eqref{c5} in $\ep$, respectively.
+These terms are to be investigated for future studies.